Cold, creamy and delicious - This chocolatey cold brew recipe is the perfect treat to kickstart your morning!

-You hear a lot about athletes and workout warriors using dietary supplements or illegal substances in order to boost their performance and endurance levels.
-You hear less about their use of MCT oil, but it’s actually quite popular among athletes and would-be athletes.
+You hear a lot about athletes and workout warriors using dietary supplements or illegal substances to boost their performance and endurance levels.
+You hear less about their use of MCT oil, but it’s quite popular among athletes and would-be athletes.

 There’s a good reason for that.
 When you exercise, your muscles produce lactic acid.
 Continued exertion causes the lactic acid to build up, leading to the muscle aches we all experience after a workout or a long run.

 Research has shown that MCTs are able to decrease or prevent that lactic acid buildup, apparently because the body uses the medium-chain fatty acids for energy.
-As a result, those using MCT oil have more energy, and are able to enjoy longer workouts with better exercise performance.
+As a result, those using MCT oil have more energy and can enjoy longer workouts with better exercise performance.